uros7251/uros7251.github.io/docs/_posts/2023-08-01-Normal-distribution-and-its-derivatives.md

 The third statistic was the square root of the sum of the squares of the deviations of the variable values from their mean value.
 We have shown that this corresponds geometrically to the norm of the projection of the vector of random variables onto the space orthogonal to the vector $e = \begin{bmatrix}1 & \cdots & 1 \end{bmatrix}$.
 Considering that, we got almost the same probability distribution function, except that $n-1$ occured instead of $n$, considering that it is the length of the vector with one less dimension.

 The fourth statistic, like the first, concerns the mean value of the random variables, but this time taking the corrected dispersion estimate instead of the true dispersion.
 We have shown that this statistic corresponds to the cotangent of the angle between the vector of random variables and the vector $e = \begin{bmatrix}1 & \cdots & 1 \end{bmatrix}$.
-Given that all vectors of fixed length that overlap the same angle $\theta$ form some kind of hypersphere (in 3 dimensions, it is a ring) whose radius is proportional to $\sin^{n-2}\theta$, that is, having in view of the spherical symmetry of the Gaussian function, the density of the distribution of the cotangent of the angle $\theta$ is proportional to $\sin^{n}\theta$.
+Given that all vectors of fixed length that subtend the same angle $\theta$ form some kind of hypersphere (in 3 dimensions, it is a ring) whose radius is proportional to $\sin^{n-2}\theta$, the density of probability distribution of cotangent of the angle $\theta$ is proportional to $\sin^{n}\theta$.
 The resulting probability distribution is known as the Student's distribution.
 ## Volume of Hypersphere
 Using the results from the previous chapters, one can easily calculate the volume of a ball in a space of any number of dimensions: